coolmodi/SpellCalc/README.md

 ## Current Features

-* Scaling with bonus damage/healing.
+* Scaling with spell and attack power.
 * Crit and hit chance.
 * Includes most buffs and debuffs in calculations.
 * Average damage resisted or additional miss chance for binary spells.